AustralianBioCommons/how-to-guides/README.md

 - [HiFi genome assembly with Galaxy Australia](galaxy_australia/workflows/hifi_assembly.md)
 - *More will be added soon!*

 # How to contribute

+# How to contribute (GitHub users)

-If you want to add contents to this site, you can follow the following procedure:
+If you want to add contents to this site, you can follow this procedure:

-1. If not done already, create your own fork of this Github repository;
+1. Create your own fork of this Github repository;
-2. In your fork, create a branch with a concise name, that reflects its contents, such as `add/how-to-login-galaxy`;
+2. In your fork, create a branch with a concise name, that reflects its contents (e.g. `add/how-to-login-galaxy`);
 3. Create and commit your edits to the new branch;
 4. Open a Github Pull Request (PR) on this repository for your branch, concisely providing context for your additions;
-5. Follow-up any feedback from the repository maintainers;
+5. Follow-up on any feedback from the repository maintainers;
-6. Look at your shiny, newly published contents!
+6. Once merged, look at your shiny, newly published contents!

 # Service links